LC-Linkous/tinySA_python/README.md

 ### Toggle Error Messages

-Currently, the following can be used to turn on or off returned error messages.
+The following can be used to turn on or off returned error messages.

 1) the 'verbose' option.
 When enabled, detailed messages are printed out.